How to Record System Audio on Mac (When Shift+Cmd+5 Won't)

 Where this route trips people up

 • Skip the Multi-Output Device and your own speakers/headphones go silent.
-Sending output to BlackHole alone routes audio away from you, so you can't hear the meeting.
+Sending output to BlackHole alone routes audio away from you — you can't hear the meeting in real time

-• Forget to revert your sound output and the next Zoom / Meet will be silent.
-Build the habit of switching it back.
+• Forget to revert your sound output and the next Zoom or Meet will be silent.
+Build the habit of switching it back the moment recording stops

-• Under System Settings > Privacy & Security, you need both "Screen Recording" and "System Audio Recording Only" permissions for the recording app.
+• Under System Settings → Privacy & Security, you need both "Screen Recording" and "System Audio Recording Only" permissions enabled for the recording app

-• If the Multi-Output Device's clock source isn't set to BlackHole, audio can drift during long recordings.
+• If the Multi-Output Device's clock source isn't set to BlackHole, audio can drift over long recordings (you'll get progressive desync between video and audio)

 If you're fine looking up each pitfall as you hit it, this route is free.
-But if "tomorrow, reliably" is the constraint, going straight to Qureco is faster.
+If "tomorrow morning, reliably, without thinking about it" is the constraint, going straight to a native-handling app is faster.

 FAQ